Shahid199578/90DaysDevopsChallenge/LAB.md

 ---

-## DAY 25 -  Kubernetes Services, Ingress, and Load Balancing
+## Day 25 - Kubernetes Services, Ingress, and Load Balancing

 1. Deploy a basic NGINX Deployment.
 2. Create a NodePort Service to expose it.